-But no matter on what other platforms I focus, I will always spend time on my own website.
+But no matter what other platforms I focus on, I will always spend time on my own website.
 If a platform decides to change, I always have my own.

 Writing = Business

-I like to look at writing like business.
+I like to look at writing like a business.
 And what do successful businesses do?

 They don’t try to beat the competition.
 They make the competition irrelevant.